vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

     device_class: motion
     filters:
       - delayed_off: 10s # wait for 10 seconds without motion to send OFF.
       # Play with this value, to find the right balance.
+For bed/bathroom or office it can be much higher compare to a walk through hallway.
 ```

 ---